 – Emma has been the Coordinator of the Scottish Rural Parliament since 2014.
 She has held senior management posts in the third sector for over ten years.
 Her specific interests are in land, health, education, democracy and economics.
 She is a resident on the Isle of Bute in Argyll where her partner runs a small business.
 Emma has a (very) smallholding and is actively involved in a number of local projects, including Rothesay Pavilion, ButeFest and Bute Community Land Company of which she is chair.
 Emma has a BSc in Applied Psychology and a Master in Public Administration and is a member of ACOSVO.

 – Francesca has been the Administrator of Scottish Rural Action since October 2014 and previously organised our local events.
 She has lived in Rothesay on the Isle of Bute for the last 8 years after moving from Yorkshire and now has a young son who has a passion for dinosaurs.
 Francesca is also involved in ButeFest a local music festival and is currently studying towards a BA (Honours) Business Management and Accounting degree.

 Chris Kinloch, Admin & Press Officer

 Chris joined Scottish Rural Parliament in July 2016 as Press & Admin Officer.
 He has lived on Bute for 25 out of 27 years, and is involved with lots of community work, with organisations on the Isle of Bute such as Tee In The Port (which Chris has hosted since 2014), Light Up Bute, Port Gala Day and also Bute’s own local radio station, Bute Island Radio, where he is Technical Director and presents his own show on a Friday.
-This year, Chris is involved with Butefest performing on 2 days at the event.
+This year, Chris was involved with Butefest, and performed on 2 days at the event.
 In his spare time, he enjoys football, going to gigs and festivals, and spending time with family and friends.